Charlotte Tilbury Matte Revolution Lipstick in Bond Girl | Review and Swatches

-I’m not sure if it’s just how the color looks against my skin tone, but I feel underwhelmed.
-I was expecting a color that is more like that on the untouched part of the lipstick bullet — a little bit deeper, and the color slightly more vibrant.
+I’m not sure if it’s just how the color registers against my skin tone, but I feel underwhelmed.
+I was expecting a color that is more like that on the untouched part of the lipstick bullet (see photo below) — a little bit deeper, and slightly more vibrant.

 On me, it’s more of a safe color to wear when I don’t want to look pale.

 Anyway, I can still see myself trying out other shades.
 I feel like this type of matte lip formula would be awesome for lighter shades because it doesn’t settle between creases or emphasize the cracks.
-I might try Very Victoria, but maybe, not soon.
+I might try Very Victoria, but not soon.

 My pimple is asking to be popped, but I’m letting it be.